Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

-The cliffs in this part of Scotland are steep and crumbling due to the different types of rock formations and they’ve become a bit of a tourist attraction in their own right due to the number of seabirds that call the monumental sea stacks their home.
+The cliffs in this part of Scotland are steep and crumbling due to being comprised of different types of rock, and they’ve become a bit of a tourist attraction in their own right due to the number of seabirds that call the monumental sea stacks their home.

 You can walk there from either John O’ Groat’s car park or from the nearer car park at the Duncansby Head lighthouse, but if the weather’s nice I suggest you take the longer path as the coastline really is stunning and you’ll find great flocks of birds circling overhead all along the water’s edge.

-Although the Duncansby Stacks are the highlight of a visit (they’re absolutely enormous) if you go there to look for puffins you might want to have a good look at the deep gorge called the Geo of Sclaites that lies between the stacks and the lighthouse.
+Although the Duncansby Stacks are the highlight of a visit (they’re absolutely enormous) if you go there to look for puffins you might want to have a good look at the deep gorge known as the Geo of Sclaites that lies between the stacks and the lighthouse.

 The gorge sits in the middle of an area that’s designated as a Site of Special Scientific Interest and it’s a truly impressive place, with sheer cliff-faces that plummet hundreds of feet down to the crashing waves below.